-This community phase is characterized by mature littleleaf mountain mahogany shrubs.
-Black sagebrush and desert snowberry are the dominant shrubs in the understory.
+This community phase is characterized by a dominance of littleleaf mountain mahogany.
+Black sagebrush and desert snowberry are common associated shrubs.
 Scribner needlegrass and Indian ricegrass are the dominant bunchgrasses in the understory.
 Bottlebrush squirreltail, bluebunch wheatgrass and Sandberg bluegrass are also present.
 Perennial forbs comprise a minor component in the understory.
 Annual non-native species are present in the understory.
-Singleleaf pinyon and Utah juniper may be present in small amounts.
+Utah juniper may be present in small amounts.